How to lose weight on a meat-free diet

 Can I eat vegetarian on WW?

 WW is fantastic for vegetarians because of the many non-meat vegetarian products on the ZeroPoint™ foods list.
-So whether you are vegetarian or just trying to eat meat free Monday (or any night of the week) we have over 1000 great tasting vegetarian, plant-based and vegan recipes for you.
+So whether you are vegetarian or just trying to eat meat free Monday (or any night of the week) we have over 1000 great tasting vegetarian, plant-based and vegan recipes for you